twiddlingbits/twr-wasm/readme.md

 const endA=Date.now();

-sum=await mod.executeC(["sin_test"]);
+sum=await mod.callC(["sin_test"]);
 const endB=Date.now();

 mod.divLog("sum A: ", sum, " in ms: ", endA-start);
 mod.divLog("sum B: ", sum,  " in ms: ", endB-endA);
 ~~~
 ## Accessing Data in the Web Assembly Memory
-You probably will not need to use the twrWasmModule/Async functions in this section, as **executeC()** will convert your parameters for you.
+You probably will not need to use the twrWasmModule/Async functions in this section, as **callC()** will convert your parameters for you.
 But if you return or want to pass in more complicated structs, you might need to.
 The source in source/twr-wasm-ts/canvas.ts is an example of how these are used.
 ~~~
 async putString(sin:string)         // returns index into WebAssembly.Memory
 async putU8(u8a:Uint8Array)         // returns index into WebAssembly.Memory